Limehouse Link tunnel: Art

 The tunnel structures feature substantial works of public art.
 The western portal has Zadok Ben-David's circle of silhouettes, Restless Dream.
 The eastern portal has an untitled abstract by Nigel Hall.
 The eastern services building (Westferry Road) has artwork commissioned from UK artist and sculptor Michael Kenny (1941–1999), a relief work in Kilkenny limestone called On Strange And Distant Islands.

+Sport

+The tunnel is closed to road traffic and used by runners in The Big Half, an annual half marathon held on a Sunday morning in early September.